inkline/inkline.io/content/docs/forms/autocomplete/autocomplete.md

 ---
-title: Select - Autocomplete
+title: Autocomplete - Autocomplete
 description: The select autocomplete functionality allows you to search for a specific option with result highlighting.
 ---

-# Select - Autocomplete
+# Autocomplete - Autocomplete
 ## The select autocomplete functionality allows you to search for a specific option with result highlighting

 ### Basic Example